-You've established that you have a form of incontinence, but what do you do now?
-The initial doctors' visits, testing, diagnosis, and possible treatments are now in motion or complete, but here is where you can change your current knowledge and lifestyle:
+You've learned that you have a form of incontinence, but what do you do now?
+The initial doctors' visits, testing, diagnosis, and possible treatments are in motion, but there are steps you can take to help you deal effectively with the condition.

-If you've found yourself here, then you've already worked on finding a trusty support network.
 There are also many in-person groups for conditions such as incontinence.
-A great way to learn more about these are through a local hospital system or a non-profit agency such as the United Way or the Red Cross.
+A great way to learn more about these is through a local hospital system or an organization such as the National Association for Continence.

-Do you need to change some of your lifestyle issues to better handle your incontinence?
+Do you need to change lifestyle to better handle your incontinence?
 Do you need to confide in your boss to have a better schedule or a desk with better access to a bathroom?
-Do you need any home adaptions?
-Changes in daily patterns can reduce stress levels.
+Do you need any home adaptations?

-A change in eating and drinking patterns may not always change incontinence issues, but contacting your doctor about this issue may return unexpected helpful hints.
-You may also be referred to a nutritionist.
+A change in eating and drinking patterns may not always reduce incontinence issues, but it’s a good idea to talk to your doctor about foods and drinks that can exacerbate incontinence.
+He or she may refer you to a nutritionist.

-Consulting with a physical therapist can be beneficial: there are some pelvic exercises that can strengthen bladder and sphincter mucles.
-This may not be an option for everyone, but it's worth a try to find out.
-Therapists can be found through your primary care doctor, and one might make a personal exercise plan for you.
+Consulting with a physical therapist can be beneficial.
+There are pelvic exercises that can strengthen bladder and sphincter muscles.
+This may not be an option for everyone, but it's worth finding out if it works for you.
+Physical therapists can be found through your primary care doctor, and can help you develop a personal exercise plan.

-Incontinence definitely isn't fun or joyful, but carving out a personal corner of happiness in life can greatly impact dealing with the condition.
+Incontinence definitely isn't fun, but carving out a personal corner of happiness in life can greatly help you deal with the condition.
 Consider starting a gratitude journal or trying meditation.
-Therapists or support groups can often help with these ventures.
+Therapists or support groups can often help.